-We need to talk about sustainability.
+We need to talk about RFID and Sustainability.
 As we are growing aware of the risks of global warming and the environmental impacts of industrialization, we are all united in the desire to keep our planet alive and well, not only for us but for future generations as well.

 The IPCC Fifth Assessment Report, published in October 2018, called on governments to act, announcing that there are only 12 years left to limit global warming to 1.5C, as anything above this threshold will be a disaster for millions of people worldwide.